Free Pick Up - National Newspapers

 -

-By total average pick-up copies per issue for the period, analysed as ‘Regular’ and broken into:
+By print copies by total average Free Pick Up copies per issue for the period

 -